myang2984-arch/LINKN_docs/privacy_policy_en.md

 - **Login Timestamps**: Account creation and last login times

 ### 1.2 Notion Integration Information
-- **Notion Authorization Token**: Encrypted token authorized by you to access your Notion database
+- **Notion Authorization Token**: Token authorized by you to access your Notion database
 - **Notion Database ID**: Identifier of your chosen Notion database for synchronization
-- This token is stored securely in Firebase Firestore and used by Cloud Functions to perform synchronization
+- This token is stored in Firebase Firestore and used by Cloud Functions to perform synchronization

 ### 1.3 Link Metadata
 - **URLs**: Web links you capture or add